Emperor Go-Horikawa: Events of Go-Horikawa's life

 As Go-Horikawa was only ten-years-old at this time, his father Imperial Prince Morisada acted as cloistered emperor under the name Go-Takakura-in.

-In 1232 CE, he began his own cloistered rule, abdicating to his 1-year-old son, Emperor Shijō.
+In 1232, he began his own cloistered rule, abdicating to his 1-year-old son, Emperor Shijō.
 However, he had a weak constitution, and his cloistered rule lasted just under two years before he died.

 Emperor Go-Horikawa's Imperial tomb (misasagi) is at Sennyū-ji in the Nochi no Tsukinowa no Higashiyama no misasagi (後月輪東山陵).

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.